crypto-org-chain/chain-docs/docs/staking.md

 }
 ```

-The initial prototype will have a `DAILY_DISTRIBUTION_AMOUNT` network parameter; later on, it should take be a function that takes a target emission rate, total remaining amount etc. as parameters.
+The initial prototype will have a `DAILY_DISTRIBUTION_AMOUNT` network parameter; later on, it should be a function that takes a target emission rate, total remaining amount etc. as parameters.

 ### Distribution
 Each validator will maintain this structures (perhaps persistent / on-disk): `day_claim_council_node: Map<CouncilNode, BlockCount>`